calvinnoval/assignment/README.md

 1. A Google Cloud Platform (GCP) account with access to BigQuery and Dataproc services.
 2. Google Cloud SDK installed on your local machine to interact with GCP services.
 3. Python installed on your local machine.
-4. A sample dataset that you want to process using SQL and Python.
+4. A sample `employees.csv` and `timesheets.csv` file that you want to process using SQL and Python.

 ## Instructions
 Follow the steps below to complete the assignment: